The survey this report is based on ran from November 2019 to February 2020 with 2,000 doctors participating.

-Helena McKeown, Chair of the Representative Body and Helen Fiddler, Deputy Chair of the Consultants committee, discuss menopause in a presentation chaired by Lucy Kerr from BMA Policy.
+Helen Fiddler, deputy chair of the consultants committee, discusses menopause in a presentation chaired by Lucy Kerr from BMA Policy.

 The BMA’s network of elected women hosted a panel discussion to explore the issues in the report in more detail, and to support working doctors make changes in their workplaces.

 Ways to better support doctors working through the menopause

 - Breaking the taboo – employers should take a pro-active approach to normalising the topic of menopause and spread awareness of the impact the symptoms can have on work.